 Notary Services

-A notary public (“Notary”) is an individual who can act as an official witness to the execution (signing) of legal documents.
-A Notary can also attest that documents are exact replicas of the original.
-A Notary can also administer oaths, solemn affirmations, and declarations, which are commonly used in affidavits and statutory declarations.
+A notary public (“Notary”) or a commissioner for taking affidavits (“Commissioner”) is an individual who is authorized by the Province of Ontario to undertake certain actions, including: acting as an official witness to the execution (signing) of legal documents; attesting that documents are exact replicas of the original; administering oaths, solemn affirmations, and declarations, which are commonly used in affidavits and statutory declarations.

 glasses and a notebook beside a laptop